subspace-com/subspace_javascript_openapi_client/README.md

   * Version: Example: `v1`
   * The API Endpoint and any parameters: `accelerator/acc_NDA3MUI5QzUtOTY4MC00Nz` where `acc_NDA3MUI5QzUtOTY4MC00Nz` is a valid accelerator ID
   * Accelerator ids are always of the format `acc_NDA3MUI5QzUtOTY4MC00Nz`, with a \"acc_\" prefix followed by 22 characters.
-  * Project ids are always of the format `prj_00Iaqxjo71vNL1uLKKo5Kn`, with a \"prj_\" prefix followed by 22 characters.
   * Token header: All REST requests require a valid JWT Bearer token which should be added as an “Authorization” header to the request:

       `Authorization: Bearer YOUR_TOKEN_HERE`